 At this point, you should have a sound basis for developing (or amending) an environmental policy.
 Using the information developed in the previous three steps allows your organization to prepare a policy that is relevant to the organization and the key issues that it faces.
 You should understand how well you are currently managing key issues.
 For example, information on the views of your stakeholders might be valuable in developing an environmental policy.

 Once the environmental policy has been written, you can begin to define key roles and responsibilities within the EMS.
-At this stage of implementation, focus on "higher-level" responsibilities, such as the roles and responsibilities of senior management, key functional leaders and environmental staff (if one exists).
+At this stage of implementation, focus on "higher-level" responsibilities, such as the roles and responsibilities of senior management, key functional leaders and environmental staff.
 Once the key roles and responsibilities have been defined, obtain the input of these individuals in the next step of the process - establishing objectives and targets.
 EMS responsibilities for other specific jobs or functions will be identified in a later step.

 These objectives should be consistent with your environmental policy and the analyses you carried out on legal requirements, environmental aspects and impacts, and the views of interested parties, etc.

 You have identified the operations and activities related to environmental aspects and impacts, and key roles and responsibilities.
 This information will help you to determine the relevant functions within the organization for achieving objectives and targets.
 For example, if you set an objective to reduce hazardous waste generation by 10 percent this year, you also should know which parts of the organization must be involved in order to meet this objective.